axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3078
 --------------

-Added new query settings `exact-match` and `interpolate-extend`. `exact-match` selects series with exactly the same `tags` as requested, with the default as `false`. `interpolate-extend` adds missing periods at the beginning and the end of a selection interval, with the default being set to `false`.
+Added new query settings `exact-match` and `interpolate-extend`. `exact-match` selects series with exactly the same `tags` as requested, with the default set to `false`. `interpolate-extend` adds missing periods at the beginning and the end of a selection interval, with the default also being `false`.

 https://apps.axibase.com/chartlab/dada4561